 Let's say you have a metabolic disease like amyloidosis.
 In that condition, a protein called amyloid builds up in and damages organs like your heart and kidneys.
 Because your liver makes amyloid, you might need a liver transplant to treat it.

 During a domino transplant, if you're a young person with a disease like amyloidosis, you get a healthy liver from a donor who has died.
 Then, your liver goes to an older person with liver cancer who needs a new liver.
-The liver you gave him may eventually cause him to get amyloidosis, but it won't happen for a long time.
+The liver you gave them may eventually cause them to get amyloidosis, but it won't happen for a long time.
 The disease can take 20 years to develop.
-In the meantime, he'll have a healthy life.
+In the meantime, they'll have a healthy life.

 How to Find the Right Liver Match

 Doctors do tests to match someone who needs a liver with the right donor.
 Whether you're a donor or recipient, you'll have to answer a lot of questions about your medical history.
 You'll also get tests to check your blood and tissue types to make sure you are a good match.